"Pivotal" – Martha's Vineyard Times

 "...a lovely repository of a varied but collective meditation" - Sequenza 21

-Since then, Stones/Water/Time/Breath has been performed by many in many locales, taught in universities, been the subject of a multimedia installation in Wroclaw, Poland, and published with video performances and commentary in online publications in France and Canada.
-Stones/Water/Time/Breath was a subject of two article publications that have received wide international recognition and has also been discussed in international keynotes.
-The text has been translated into three languages, French, German and Polish, and the composer has given several public talks about the piece.
+Since 2012, Stones/Water/Time/Breath has been given over 50 performances in a wide variety of locales internationally, taught in universities, been the subject of a multimedia installation in Poland, and published with video performances of Stones/Water/Time/Breath and commentary in online publications in France and Canada.
+Stones/Water/Time/Breath was a subject of two article publications that have received wide recognition and has been discussed in international keynotes.
+The text has been translated into five languages, French, Spanish, German, Chinese, and Polish, available here, and the composer has given numerous public talks about the piece.

-The latest version is a "pocket card" that is about the size of a postcard that participants can take with them to their performances, and is supported in part by a grant from the Martha's Vineyard Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.
+In 2015, a "pocket card" that is about the size of a postcard that participants can take with them to their performances, supported in part by a grant from the Martha's Vineyard Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.

-Thank you for participating, please download your score and let us know about your performance by registering at: email@example.com.
+Thank you for visiting the site and for exploring the piece.
+Please let us know about your performance by emailing: email@example.com.